-Dr. John Thousand, Dr. Robert Thousand Jr., and Dr. Michael Romani use ridge augmentation in St. Augustine, Florida, to restore the jawbone for dental implants.
+Dr. John Thousand, Dr. Hailey McKinley, and Dr. Michael Romani use ridge augmentation in St. Augustine, Florida, to restore the jawbone for dental implants.
 Without necessary stimulation, your jawbone may begin to deteriorate.
 Luckily, our periodontists can use ridge augmentation to add bone tissue where it was lost.
 Call 904-794-1000 to schedule a visit to Dental Specialists of North Florida and learn more.

 Ridge augmentation is a common bone grafting procedure used to recreate the natural contour of the gums and jawbone after tooth loss and bone loss.
 The alveolar ridge of the jaw is the bone that surrounds and supports the roots of the teeth.
 This ridge may deteriorate after tooth loss or removal, leaving an indentation in the jawbone.
 Bone loss after tooth loss can not only affect your smile aesthetically but can also make tooth replacement more difficult.
 Our periodontists may recommend a ridge augmentation procedure to restore the original height and width of the alveolar ridge for aesthetic purposes or to allow the successful placement of a dental implant.